osism/osism.github.io/docs/guides/operations-guide/openstack/tools/image-manager/update.md

 ## Overview

-The OpenStack Image Manager `update.py` Script updates the `/etc/images/*.yaml` files to the always latest release of the Distributions, set S3 Mirror Urls and uploads the Images to the mirror.
+The OpenStack Image Manager `update.py` Script updates the `/etc/images/*.yaml` files to the always latest release of the distributions, set S3 mirror URLs and uploads the images to the mirror.

 These updated yaml files are later processed by the Image Manger itself.

 ## Installation